sr/git-wiki/README.markdown

 git-wiki
 ========

 git-wiki is a wiki that relies on git to keep pages' history and [Sinatra][] to serve them.
+This geek brain overlay system aims to replace trac (wiki and ticket system), a CMS and sticky notes.

 Features of this fork (by geekQ)
 ---------------------

 ### Support for images

 You can add images to `/img` folder of your git repository.
 Subfolders are also supported.
 At least gif, png and jpg supported - content type is set automatically by Sinatra.
 You can reference the images then from your wiki pages like `![My picture](/img/2009/my_picture.jpg)`

 No web interface at this time - use `git commit`.